bartp5/libtexprintf/README.md

     └────────────────┴──────────────┘

-Note that if the table borders do not properly align you ar not viewing the table in monospace fonts.
+Note that if the table borders do not properly align you are not viewing the table in monospace fonts.

 utfstringinfo